 The US is delaying approval of Ukraine’s ability to use donated long-range missiles to strike targets deep into Russia, the AP reported his week, pushing any such announcement until just after the arrival of President Volodymyr Zelensky at the 79th UN General Assembly next week.
-Biden and Zelensky are schedule to meet shortly following that at the White House.
+Biden and Zelensky are scheduled to meet shortly following that at the White House.

 Biden’s team has expressed concern that the use of such missiles would have a limited reward weighed against the risk of escalating war footing between Moscow and the West.
 The Pentagon also has countered with the argument that, while US long-range missiles are limited in number, Kyiv has demonstrated great success in using long-range drones to hit targets well within Russian territory.